luciat/LT_HIST/index.md

 widgets     : []            # {mathjax, quiz, bootstrap}
 mode        : selfcontained # {standalone, draft}
 knit        : slidify::knit2slides
+logo        : logo.png
 ---

-## Agenda
+## Opportunity

-1. Agile Metrics
-2. Lead Time Histogram App
-3. App Histogram Example

----
+In my company, software development are done with agile processes.

-## Agile Metrics
+### Agile Metrics

+- Apart from using tradicional agile metrics, we need to manage more powerful agile metrics.
+One of the things we are looking for is better predictability.

-Apart from using tradicional agile metrics, we can manage an agile project flow with metrics like Work In Progress, Lead Time and Troughput.
+- Examples of metrics that can help monitoring an agile project flow are Work In Progress, Lead Time and Troughput.

   - Work in Progress: the number of items being done at a given time;
   - Lead Time: how long each item takes to get throught the process flow;
   - Throughput: how many items are completed per unit of time.

-Tracking these metrics and visualizing them in analytic charts can bring visibility to problems in the process flow and make the process more predictable.
+- Tracking these metrics and visualizing them in analytic charts can bring visibility to problems in the process flow and make the process more predictable.

 ---

-## Lead Time Histogram App
+## Lead Time Histogram

-A Lead Time Histogram gives an overall idea of the shape of the project lead time distribution.
-This shape can give an insigth to problems that can be ocurring in the project process.
+- A Lead Time Histogram gives an overall idea of the shape of the project lead time distribution.

+- This shape can give an insigth to problems that can be ocurring in the project process.

-The Lead Time Histogram App plots an histogram that shows frequency on the Y axis and lead time on the X axis.
-The percentile lines represents the percentage of the work items that took n days or less to complete, where n is the corresponding lead time value on X axis.
+- The Lead Time Histogram plots an histogram that shows frequency on the Y axis and lead time on the X axis.

+- The percentile lines represents the percentage of the work items that took n days or less to complete, where n is the corresponding lead time value on X axis.

+---

+## The Lead Time Histogram App

-Currently the App is a demo that uses data of a project with two type of work items.
-It plots the Lead Time Histogram with the percentile lines and shows a table with the average, median and the 30%, 50%, 70%, 85% and 95% lead times below the histogram.
-The type of work item to show can be selected.
+- Currently the App is a demo that uses data of a project with two type of work items: story and defect.

+- It plots the Lead Time Histogram with the percentile lines and shows a table with the average, median and the 30%, 50%, 70%, 85% and 95% lead times below the histogram.

+- The type of work item to show in the histogram can be selected.

-The idea is to improve the App with new features like:
+- The idea is to improve the App with new features like:

   - Selection of the project to analyse;
   - Visibility of any type of work item used by the selected project;
-- Fitting curves, like Weibull, that can help predicting future work.
+  - Fitting curves, like Weibull, that can help to improve predictability.

 --- &twocol .codefont